 If you're an admin with the required permissions, you can dismiss and rehire employees from your Gusto admin profile.
-If you don't see the option to start an employee dismissal, reach out to the primary admin of the account.
+If you do not see the option to start an employee dismissal, reach out to the primary admin of the account.

 When you dismiss an employee, there are many implications for their payroll and benefits.
 Use the dropdowns below to learn what happens when you dismiss an employee, including the timeline of notifications and important compliance implications to consider.